laibaikram/flower-classifier/README.md

-Certainly!
-Here's an example of a README guide for the flower classification project:

 # Flower Classification

 The Flower Classification project is a Python application that uses a pre-trained machine learning model to classify the flowers present in an image.
 It utilizes the TensorFlow library and the InceptionV3 model for image classification.